Where to Start When You Inherit Mineral Rights

 - County and state where the properties are located

 - Legal descriptions (section, township, range): these are the coordinates of your land under the Public Land Survey System.
 If you see something like "S14-T12N-R3W," that means Section 14, Township 12 North, Range 3 West.
-We wrote a full explainer on how section, township, and range work if this is new to you.

 - Operator names (the company that sends the checks)